-It Doesn’t Have to Take a Lot of Time
+It Doesn’t Have to Take Much Time.

 Following are five ways to bring more mindfulness and less stress into the holiday season.

-1. Plan in opportunities to pause
+1. Plan in regular pauses.

-2. Let go of the expectations
+2. Let go of expectations.

-Change is a constant part of life, and yet we often dig in our heels and decide things have to be a certain way.
+Change is a constant part of life, and yet we often dig our heels in and decide things have to be a certain way.
 Think about some of the expectations you have of yourself and others over the holidays.
-Take a deep breath and ask yourself if this is really how things should be or if this is just an unexamined thought.
+Take a deep breath and ask yourself if this is really how things should be, or if this is just an unexamined thought.
 See if you can embrace this moment just as it is.

-3. Take in the Good
+3. Take in the Good.

 Neuropsychologist Rick Hanson says we are Velcro for the negative things in our lives and Teflon for the positive.
 We evolved to notice and respond to threats in our environment.
 That could be an angry bear, a misbehaving child, or our own fear that we won’t get everything done.
 The good stuff just slides on by without much notice.

-By stopping when something good happens in our lives and really savoring it, we can let it sink into long-term memory.
+By stopping when something good happens in our lives, and really savoring it, we can let it sink into long-term memory.
 Research tells us that if we do this a few times a day, for 20 to 30 seconds at a time, we can actually shift our mood and become happier, more grateful people.

-4. Eat mindfully
+4. Eat mindfully.

-5. Listen mindfully
+5. Listen mindfully.